readium/readium-css/docs/CSS11-user_prefs.md

 --USER__fontSize
 ```

-Recommended values for font-size: a range from `75%` to `250%`.
+Recommended values: a range from `75%` to `250%`.
 Increments are left to implementers’ judgment.

+Required flag: `--USER__advancedSettings: readium-advanced-on`

 #### Type scale